top of page

 What this information is about

-This privacy notice tells you how Optimum Patient Care Limited (OPC, we, us, our) collects, stores and uses your personal data when you contact us, use our website, or use one of our services.
+This privacy notice tells you how Optimum Patient Care (OPC, OPC UK we, us, our, or Company) collects, stores and uses your personal data when you contact us, use our website, or use one of our services.
 Personal data is information that can identify you.
 This notice explains what you should expect OPC to do with the personal data that we have collected from you where OPC is the controller of the personal data that we hold.

 Further information about how we handle health data as a data processor for our quality improvement and research services (or OPC Services) can be found on our Data Transparency page.